HariSekhon/Knowledge-Base/README.md

 Star and watch for updates.

-This repo focuses on advanced knowledge since the basics are easy to find on Google.
+This repo focuses on advanced knowledge, tips & tricks, debugging etc.

+References to official docs and some classic books are provided for those who want to thoroughly cover the basics.

 # Index